Which of the following statements about joints is correct? | Channels for Pearson+

 1

-Step 1: Understand the definition of a joint.
+Step 1: Begin by understanding the definition of a joint.
 A joint, also known as an articulation, is the location where two or more bones meet.
-Joints can vary in their degree of movement, ranging from immovable to freely movable.
+Joints allow for varying degrees of movement depending on their type and structure.

-Step 2: Learn about the classification of joints based on their movement.
-Joints are classified into three main categories: synarthroses (immovable joints, e.g., sutures in the skull), amphiarthroses (slightly movable joints, e.g., intervertebral discs), and diarthroses (freely movable joints, e.g., the shoulder or knee).
+Step 2: Review the classification of joints based on their movement capabilities.
+Joints can be classified as immovable (synarthroses), slightly movable (amphiarthroses), or freely movable (diarthroses).
+For example, sutures in the skull are immovable joints.

-Step 3: Analyze the statement 'All joints are freely movable.'
-This is incorrect because some joints, such as sutures in the skull, are immovable (synarthroses).
+Step 3: Analyze the first statement: 'Some joints, such as sutures in the skull, are immovable.'
+This is correct because sutures are fibrous joints that do not allow movement, providing stability to the skull.

-Step 4: Evaluate the statement 'Joints are only found in the limbs.'
-This is incorrect because joints are found throughout the body, including the axial skeleton (e.g., the skull, vertebral column).
+Step 4: Evaluate the other statements: 'All joints are freely movable' is incorrect because not all joints allow free movement; 'Joints are only found in the limbs' is incorrect because joints are present throughout the body; 'All joints permit some degree of movement' is incorrect because immovable joints do not permit movement.

-Step 5: Assess the statement 'Some joints, such as sutures in the skull, permit no movement.'
-This is correct because sutures are an example of synarthroses, which are immovable joints.
+Step 5: Conclude that the correct answer is the first statement, as it accurately describes the nature of immovable joints like sutures in the skull.

 Watch next